NKling00/MindScroll/public/media/What is Generative A.I..md

 Generative AI can be used to generate realistic images:

-&nbsp;	"Generate a picture of a dog on a skateboard"  >computer spits out flat image into space
+ 	"Generate a picture of a dog on a skateboard"  >computer spits out flat image into space

 it can create audio and voice recordings :

-&nbsp;	"Create a voice that says "hey, this ai stuff is neat!" > Computer spits out floating/rotating music note, plays audio
+ 	"Create a voice that says "hey, this ai stuff is neat!" > Computer spits out floating/rotating music note, plays audio

 it can even help you write documents or emails:

-&nbsp;	"write me an email to my coworker telling them I will be late for lunch today"> Computer spits out email popup that fills in with 	fake text (or maybe real?)
+ 	"write me an email to my coworker telling them I will be late for lunch today"> Computer spits out email popup that fills in with 	fake text (or maybe real?)